 Metal “shock-plate” inserts are used to deliver the unconditioned stimulus (US+), a mild electric shock, through the water.
 The plates are placed at both ends of the tank and are designed to be present in each of the 4 arenas (as shown in images A and B below).

-The visual stimuli are presented from the integrated screen below the testing tank (see image below depicting green and blue colours on the screen).
+The visual stimuli are presented from the integrated screen below the testing tank.
 The stimuli can be comprised of colour, shapes, stripes, or bitmap images.

 Setting up the AD unit for a Pavlovian avoidance learning assay, including arena and shock plate set up and an introduction to a test script outlines how you can lay out the script with the four different periods, habituation, baseline, shock, probe.

 Pavlovian avoidance learning is typically divided into three distinct stages.

 - Baseline: Fish are initially habituated to the tank for 30 minutes.
 The two stimuli are presented concurrently, switching sides of the tank every five minutes.
 During the final 10 minutes of the baseline stage, the fish are tracked to establish baseline preference for the conditioned stimuli (CS).
 (See the below for preference calculation)

 - Conditioning: The CS is paired with a mild electric shock (unconditioned stimulus, US).
 During nine, consecutive conditioning trials, the non-CS is displayed across the entire screen below the fish for 8.5 sec.
 The CS was then displayed for 1.5 sec, at the end of which the the brief shock US (9 v DC, 80 ms) is delivered.

 - Probe: Immediately following the final CS+US pairing, the CS preference is measured again.
 The fish is tracked while both stimuli are presented together.
 (See the below for preference calculation)